acozzi/BigQuery_Python/README.md

 Credentials - OAuth 2.0 Client Id
 Add json file to your system path. (make sure that gitignore file include *.json files)

+# Files
-# baseQuery.py
+## baseQuery.py
-## Connect to database & make a single query from SQL embebed in python
+Connect to database & make a single query from SQL embebed in python

-# loadFileBQ.py
+## loadFileBQ.py
-## Upload a CSV file to Bigquery storage.
+### Upload a CSV file to Bigquery storage.
 Get the schema from the first field of the CSV file and set all fields as String Nullable.